 Also, different cooking methods could possibly spare one nutrient while decreasing another to a larger extent.

-Additional aspects, and maybe the most important ones for the majority of people, the flavor, appearance, and texture of the food.
+Additional aspects, and maybe the most important ones for the majority of people, the flavour, appearance, and texture of the food.
 Nutritional value is important but if you won´t eat your vegetables because you don’t like them, the cooking method becomes a non-issue.

 Some nutrients can actually increase with cooking because the treatment can make the nutrients easier for us to absorb, thereby increasing their bioavailability.